-To meet California Independent Study Guidelines, Work Samples will be required and collected by the end of each Learning Period.
+To comply with California Independent Study Guidelines, Work Samples are required and shall be collected each Learning Period.
 Students are required to submit work samples as requested by their Homeschool Teacher to demonstrate and document student learning.
 Failure to provide work samples may jeopardize your child's enrollment status at the school.